WallStreetMojo

 What are the Commitments?

 A commitment is an obligation of a company to external entities that often arises in connection with the legal contracts executed by the company.
-In other words, commitments are potential claims against a company with respect to its future performance under a legal contract.
+In other words, commitments are potential claims against a company concerning its future performance under a legal contract.

-Therefore, one can say that the commitments are those agreements that are expected to take place in the future.
-However, if the company hasn’t made any payment for such contracts at the balance sheet date, they are not included on the balance sheet although they are still considered as liabilities of the companies.
-Nevertheless, the company has to disclose such commitments along with the nature, amount, and any unusual terms and conditions in the 10-K annual reports or SEC filings.
+Therefore, one can say that the commitments are those agreements expected to take place in the future.
+However, if the company hasn’t made any payment for such contracts at the balance sheet date, they are not included on the balance sheet, although they are still considered liabilities.
+Nevertheless, the company must disclose such commitments along with the nature, amount, and any unusual terms and conditions in the 10-K annual reports or SEC filings.
 These agreements or contracts may include the following items.

 1. Short-term and long-term contractual obligations with the suppliers for future purchases;